YosukeSugiura/ImageQualityAssesment/README.md

  1. Access [IQA_demo.ipynb](https://github.com/YosukeSugiura/ImageQualityAssesment/blob/master/IQA_demo.ipynb) and push `Open In Colab` bottun.
 Or access [this link](https://colab.research.google.com/github/YosukeSugiura/ImageQualityAssesment/blob/master/IQA_demo.ipynb) directly.
 After log-in Google, you can automatically open source code for demo.

+ 2. Before Running, connect web camera to your device.

- 2. Run all cells.
+ 3. Run all cells.
 Captured video is displayed.

- 3. Push 'Capture' bottun on the output console.
+ 4. Push 'Capture' bottun on the output console.
 The system executes one-shot evaluation and then displays the IQA result on the console with the captured picture.
 ![demo1](https://github.com/YosukeSugiura/ImageQualityAssesment/tree/master/demo1.png)

 # 2. On local PC